chassisml/openmodelinterface/docs/index.md

 ## Build once, run many

 By creating images that are "multi-purpose", you can avoid lock-in from a specific runtime platform.
-Instead, your ML teams can build container images that work in a variety of different platforms.
+Instead, your ML teams can build container images that work in a variety of different platforms and are "portable" between different platforms with no effort.

 See the spec to see exactly how runtime configuration of the exposed interface works.